 Instant Pot Chicken Pesto with Pasta

 So, I have a confession.
 You know how a couple of weeks ago I said that Jamie Oliver’s Chicken In Milk was my favorite roast chicken recipe ever?
 I’m sorry to say that I may have been wrong.
 My apologies.
 Not that it isn’t good.
 It’s great.
 But I’ve been tinkering, and I think I found a new favorite instant pot chicken recipe.
 This recipe for instant pot chicken pesto was, dare I say it, even tastier than my chicken in milk recipe.
 I know.
 Enough with the instant pot chicken recipes.
-But I have a bunch of our farm-raised birds in the freezer, so I kind of can’t help myself.
+But I have a bunch of our farm-raised chickens in the freezer, so I kind of can’t help myself.
 Plus, I just can’t get enough of the instant pot.
 I love how tender and moist (I know, I hate that word too, but darn it, it is moist) whatever meat I cook turns out.
 Plus, being able to brown meat before I cook without having to dirty a whole other pan is the best thing ever.
 The last thing I want to do after cooking a yummy meal is stand around and clean a pile of dirty dishes.